Acknowledging the Past

 - Who conducted this research?During the 2020-2021 academic year, we formed a task force made up of select faculty and staff with research experience and familiarity with our history.
 The task force conducted initial research into the history of the University, including its founder, buildings and people associated with the institution, with a focus on how that history intersected with white supremacy, slavery and racism.
 We recognize that uncovering history is an ongoing process, and we will be engaging an external researcher to continue to research the key pieces of the history of William Peace University.
 The scope of the additional research, at this point, will include former Presidents, names on buildings and some classrooms, key named awards, and significant donor/contractor relationships.

 - Will you be re-naming William Peace University?There are no current plans to change the name of the University.
-We will be carefully reviewing the input from the listening sessions and recommendations to guide all future decisions.
-We fully expect this topic to be discussed during the sessions.
+We will revisit the interest expressed by some in exploring the university’s current name in 18-24 months after we have engaged and developed a comprehensive strategic DEI plan.

-- In addition to the community input and listening sessions, how can alumni and friends be involved in the process of moving forward?Alumni can reach out to the Office of Alumni Relations directly at email@example.com to express their interest in being involved.
+- How can alumni and friends be involved in the process of moving forward?Alumni can reach out to the Office of Alumni Relations directly at firstname.lastname@example.org to express their interest in being involved.